ahmedsohan/Covid-19-Data-Analysis-and-Visualization-/README.md

 # Covid-19-Data-Analysis-and-Visualization-
-This is practice project of Data Science.
+This is a practice project of Data Science.